syncfusion-content/javascript-docs/js/OlapGauge/Data-Binding.md

 >** NOTE: In this example, “OlapGaugeDemo” indicates the name and root namespace of the Web Application created in Visual Studio IDE and “OlapGaugeService” indicates the name of the WCF service created.
-Now, OlapGauge will be rendered with Internet Revenue for Internet Sales Amount over a Fiscal Year 2004 across different customer geographic locations.**
+Now, OlapGauge is rendered with Internet Revenue for Internet Sales Amount over a Fiscal Year 2004 across different customer geographic locations.**

 {% include image.html url="/js/OlapGauge/Getting-Started_images/OlapGauge.png" %}